-My current research is in two areas of Applied Linguistics, second-language vocabulary studies and discourse analysis.
-These seemingly disparate topics are unified by my interest in language learning and teaching.
+My current research examines English academic vocabulary (its use and testing) and writing assessment.
+These seemingly disparate topics are unified by my interest in language learning, teaching and assessment.

 English academic vocabulary